The Bright-Line Test

-Prior to the introduction of the Brightline Test, buried in New Zealand’s tax laws were provisions that said you could be taxed on profits (or gains) made on the sale of your property (the so-called “intention test”).
-The problem was the IRD had to prove that at the time you purchased the property you intended to sell it again.
-Proving that “intention” was a bit tricky for the IRD.
-So, the Government (and the IRD) introduced a new test – the Brightline Test.
+Prior to 2015, New Zealand’s tax laws contained provisions that said you could be taxed on profits (or gains) made on the sale of your property (the so called “Intention Test”).
+The problem was, the IRD had to prove that at the time you purchased the property you intended to sell it again.
+Proving that “intention” was a bit tricky for the IRD, so the Government (and the IRD) introduced a new test (“the Bright-Line Test”).

-You will not pay tax on any gains you make in relation to a property sold within two years of purchase if one of the following exceptions apply:
+You will not pay tax on any gains you make in relation to a property sold within the relevant timeframe of purchase if one of the following exceptions apply:

-- the property was your main home (unless there is a regular pattern of buying and selling); or
+- The property was your main home for more than 50% of the time you owned it (unless there is a regular pattern of buying and selling); or

-The Brightline Test applies in conjunction with the intention test.
-This means that even if you sell the property after the two year timeframe in the Brightline Test, you may still have to pay tax on the sale if IRD can prove you bought the property with the intention of re-selling.
-If IRD can prove that intention it will not matter how long you hold on to the property, any gain on the sale will be taxable.
+The Bright-Line Test applies in conjunction with the old intention test.
+This means that even if you sell the property after the timeframes in the Bright-Line Test, you may still have to pay tax on the sale if IRD can prove you bought the property with the intention of re-selling.
+If IRD can prove that intention, it does not matter how long you hold on to the property, any gain on the sale will be taxable.

-If you have any questions about taxes on your property transaction we recommend that you seek advice from a specialist tax practitioner, not just your legal advisers.
+We recommend that you seek advice from a specialist tax practitioner, not just your legal advisers, if you have any questions about taxes on your property transaction.
 The most important thing is that you are aware of your likely tax obligations so that you are not caught out by surprise.

 The above information is of a general nature only.
-You should contact our firm for advice relating to your specific circumstance.
+You should contact our firm for advice relating to your specific circumstances.

 About Mark Bond

 Mark is a member of our Property Team.
 He assists clients with various residential and commercial property transactions, including associated company and trust structuring.